I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufxclient/nc-ufxclient-evt-ufx-device-proprietary-charger-reset.md

 <p>This callback function does not return a value.</p>

 ## -remarks
 <p><i>EVT_UFX_DEVICE_PROPRIETARY_CHARGER_RESET</i> is an optional event callback.</p>

 <p>The USB function class extension (UFX) invokes this  event callback to indicate that the USB device has been detached from the charger.
 The client driver initiates a request to the lower filter driver to reset the proprietary charger its initial state.</p>

-<p><i>EVT_UFX_DEVICE_PROPRIETARY_CHARGER_RESET</i> is an optional event callback.</p>

-<p>The USB function class extension (UFX) invokes this  event callback to indicate that the USB device has been detached from the charger.
-The client driver initiates a request to the lower filter driver to reset the proprietary charger its initial state.</p>